vatsgoyal27/python-maze-gen/README.md

 ### 8. **Growing Tree Algorithm**
 - Starts with one cell and grows a path by choosing neighbors.
-- Behavior depends on selection strategy (e.g., newest, random), backtracks via this strategy to select a new growing point when exceeding set length or when it has no valid neighbors
+- Behavior depends on selection strategy (e.g., newest, random), backtracks via this strategy to select a new growing point when exceeding set length or when it has no valid neighbors.
 - Visualization:
   - Blue fill: Finalized cell.
   - Orange fill: Actively growing cells.

+---

+### 9. **Wilsons Algorithm**
+- Begins by selecting one random cell and marking it as part of the maze.
+- Repeatedly performs a loop-erased random walk (a random walk that removes any loops it creates as it goes) from a random unvisited cell until it connects to the maze.
+- On reaching the maze, the path is finalized.
+- Can toggle backtrack prevention for random walk to increase generation speed
+- Visualization:
+  - Blue fill: Finalized cell.
+  - Orange fill: Active walk path.

 ---